 Here is a look at VanDam’s top three search bait picks for prespawn bass.

 “A jerkbait is my bait of choice when I am faced with a clear-water scenario,” VanDam says.
-“It’s a very efficient bait that I can parallel edges whether it is a weedline or a channel swing or a bluff point, those staging areas where prespawn bass are pulling up and getting ready to move into spawning flats.”
+“It’s a very efficient bait that I can parallel edges, whether it is a weedline, a channel swing, or a bluff point, those staging areas where prespawn bass are pulling up and getting ready to move into spawning flats.”

 His jerkbait color choices are based on water clarity.
-If the water has a light stain he opts for brighter colors.
-In crystal clear water he picks natural colors such as Pro Blue or Crystal Shad.
+If the water has a light stain, he opts for brighter colors.
+He picks natural colors such as Pro Blue or Crystal Shad in crystal clear water.

 Water temperature and the stage of prespawn bass determine how VanDam retrieves his jerkbait.
-In colder water, he employs a slower retrieve toning down his twitching cadence and using longer pauses.
-“As it gets warmer and closer to the spawn I am going to pick up the pace with my retrieve which will allow me to fish a little bit faster,” he says.
+He employs a slower retrieve in colder water, toning down his twitching cadence and using longer pauses.
+“As it gets warmer and closer to the spawn, I am going to pick up the pace with my retrieve, which will allow me to fish a little bit faster,” he says.
 The key to his retrieve is twitching the lure with slack in the line to create an erratic side-to-side action on the bait.
-He works the jerkbait on a 6-foot, 10-inch medium-heavy Quantum Tour KVD Casting Rod and a high-speed baitcast reel filled with 10- to 12-pound fluorocarbon line.
+He works the jerkbait on a 6-foot, 10-inch medium-heavy casting rod and a high-speed baitcast reel filled with 10- to 12-pound fluorocarbon line.

 “A lipless is great for covering a lot of flats,” VanDam says.
-“If I am on a lake with lots of vegetation, for sure it is a go-to during the prespawn.
+“If I am on a lake with lots of vegetation, it is a go-to during the prespawn.
 The flat sides on it and the rattle make it well known as being very efficient for catching prespawn bass.”
-He notes even in lakes without grass it can be effective when the fish are moving out of the deep water towards the spawning flats because the lure allows him to cover “a ton of water very efficiently” and it effectively fishes a depth zone from zero to 8 feet.
+He notes even in lakes without grass, it can be effective when the fish are moving out of the deep water towards the spawning flats because the lure allows him to cover “a ton of water very efficiently,” and it effectively fishes a depth zone from zero to 8 feet.

 The Red Eyed Shad is ideal for the pull-and-drop retrieve VanDam employs because the lure has a shimmy action on the fall.
-During his retrieve, VanDam pulls his rod to the side rather than lifting it straight up so the lure remains close to the bottom.
-“It is very important to make sure the bait is down on the bottom,” he says.
-“If you are reeling it and you are not hitting anything, you need to stop and let the bait fall.”
+During his retrieve, VanDam pulls his rod to the side rather than lifting it straight up, so the lure remains close to the bottom.
+“It is essential to ensure the bait is down on the bottom,” he says.
+“If you are reeling it and not hitting anything, you must stop and let the bait fall.”

-His lipless crankbait gear consists of a 7-foot Quantum Tour KVD Crankin Rod and a 5.3:1 gear ratio baitcast reel.
-When he is fishing shallow flats and grass, VanDam runs his Red Eyed Shad on 17-pound fluorocarbon, but he scales down to 10-pound test when fishing in deeper water.
+His lipless crankbait gear consists of a 7-foot crankin rod and a 5.3:1 gear ratio baitcast reel.
+When fishing shallow flats and grass, VanDam runs his Red Eyed Shad on 17-pound fluorocarbon, but he scales down to 10-pound test when fishing in deeper water.

 VanDam lists the spinnerbait as an “incredible bait because I can control its depth.”

-VanDam’s preferred spinnerbait skirt colors for prespawn bass are white, white-and-chartreuse and shad patterns.
+VanDam’s preferred spinnerbait skirt colors for prespawn bass are white, white-and-chartreuse, and shad patterns.
 He also selects bluegill pattern skirts for fishing in gin clear water.
-His blade color choices include a silver-and-gold combination most of the time, although he will use two silver blades for clear water and gold or white blades for dirty water.
+His blade color choices mainly include a silver-and-gold combination, although he will use two silver blades for clear water and gold or white blades for dirty water.

-A slow to medium speed retrieve produces best for VanDam’s spinnerbait tactics.
+A slow to medium speed retrieve produces the best for VanDam’s spinnerbait tactics.
 “I slow roll a spinnerbait a lot,” he says.
-“Even if I am fishing in 2 feet of water I just use a lighter bait with a double Colorado and keep it closer to the targets longer, but if I am fishing deeper grass it’s pretty much a slow roll.”
+“Even if I am fishing in 2 feet of water, I just use a lighter bait with a double Colorado and keep it closer to the targets longer, but if I am fishing deeper grass, it’s pretty much a slow roll.”

-The key to his retrieve is to run the lure slightly above the cover whether it’s the tops of grass or limbs of a laydown log.
+The key to his retrieve is to run the lure slightly above the cover, whether it’s the grass tops or limbs of a laydown log.
 “It is all about keeping that bait just above the bass’ line of sight or the depth you think they are,” he says.
-VanDam retrieves his spinnerbait on 20-pound fluorocarbon with a 7-4 heavy action Quantum Tour KVD Casting Rod and a 6.6:1 gear ratio baitcast reel.
+VanDam retrieves his spinnerbait on 20-pound fluorocarbon with a 7-4 heavy action casting rod and a 6.6:1 gear ratio baitcast reel.